 What Is Inova's History with Residency Programs?

-Inova Fairfax Hospital and Inova Women’s & Children's Hospital have a long history in preparing residents and medical students from nearby medical schools.
-We have primary residencies in internal medicine, surgery, family medicine, podiatry, psychiatry, pediatrics and pediatric emergency medicine.
-We have over 100 residents from Georgetown, George Washington, and Howard universities in medicine, obstetrics, and psychiatry.
-Many of the attending staff in our program have teaching appointments at Virginia Commonwealth University – Inova Campus.
+Inova Fairfax Hospital and Inova Women’s and Children's Hospitals have a long history in preparing residents and medical students from nearby medical schools.
+We have primary residencies in internal medicine, surgery, family medicine, podiatry, psychiatry, pediatrics, obstetrics/gynecology and pediatric emergency medicine.
+We have traditionally had residents from Georgetown, George Washington, and Howard universities in medicine, obstetrics, and psychiatry.
+Many of the attending staff in our program have teaching appointments at University of Virginia School of Medicine–Inova Campus.

 Where Is Falls Church, Virginia and What Is the Local Community Like?